data-integrations/database-plugins/aurora-mysql-plugin/docs/AuroraMysql-batchsource.md

 back from the query.
 However, it must match the schema that comes back from the query, except it can mark fields as nullable and can contain a subset of the fields.

+**Fetch Size:** The number of rows to fetch at a time per split.
+Larger fetch size can result in faster import, " + "with the tradeoff of higher memory usage.

 Example
 ------
 Suppose you want to read data from an Aurora DB MySQL database named "prod" that is running on